DavidCEllis/ducktools-env/README.md

 Bundle a script with a pre-generated lockfile
 `python ducktools.pyz bundle --with-lock my_script.py.lock my_script.py`

+If a `my_script.py.lock` file exists it will automatically be used.

 ## Including data files with script bundles ##